 - Bairro Alto.
 Bairro Alto is the most iconic neighborhood to go out for a party night.
 The neighborhood is one of the biggest party spots in Lisbon, with more than 100 bars and restaurants.

 - Principe Real.
 Next door to Bairro Alto is Principe Real, the perfect place for a more upscale or classier night out on the town.
-The neighborhood is home to live music spots, cocktail bars, and even the unique Pavilhão Chinês bar.
+The neighborhood has live music spots, cocktail bars, and even the unique Pavilhão Chinês bar.

 - Alfama.
 If you looking for a relaxing night in Lisbon, then make sure to head on over to the historic neighborhood of Alfama.
 Our recommendation?
 Check out Antiga Wine Bar for a great selection of food and drinks.

-Whatever neighborhood you choose, we are sure you will enjoy the Lisbon nightlife.
+Whatever neighborhood you choose, we are sure you will enjoy Lisbon’s nightlife.